 Run the following command to check whether NTPD has been installed.

 rpm -qa | grep ntp

-yum install ntpto install it.
+yum install ntp command to install it.

-ntpd uses the client mode by default.
+NTPD uses the client mode by default.

 yum -y install ntp